 This will show you at which URL the svn metadata of the app folder is pointing.
 You'll probably see that it is pointing to another location compared to the one you'd expect based on the URL for the parent folder.

-You can then either use svn switch to point each switched folder back at the correct URL, or simply delete each switched folder with rm -rf and then do a svn update.
+to point each switched folder back at the correct URL, or simply delete each switched folder with rm -rf

-update after rereading question: Scott is right when he says that switched folders should not cause errors when you do a svn update.
+update after rereading question: Scott is right when he says that switched folders should not cause errors when you do a svn update

 The reason you experience problems with your working copy is because you move around or rename folders without using the svn mv command.
 This is a classic SVN newbie mistake; I've been involved in training new SVN users and I've seen this alot.